 If you found a sleek hunk of blender under your Christmas tree this year, here are five things you should know as you get acquainted.

-1. They can blend and heat at the same time.
+1. It can blend and heat at the same time.

-The motors on these blenders are so powerful that they create enough heat to warm foods up.
-Basically, you can throw a can of tomatoes and some sautéed onion into the blender, let it run until there's steam coming out, and voila, tomato soup!
-It's also a great way to blend and heat baby food.
-While blending and heating does mean that a blender is noisily running for a while, the convenience can't be beat.
+The motors on these high-powered blenders are so powerful that they create enough heat to warm foods up.
+Basically, you can throw a can of tomatoes and some sautéed onion into the blender, let it run until there’s steam coming out, and voila!
+Tomato soup.
+It’s also a great way to blend and heat baby food.
+While blending and heating does mean that a blender is noisily running for a while, the convenience can’t be beat.

-2. They can make nut butters and nut milks.
+2. It can make nut butters and nut milks.

 High-powered blenders make quick work of nuts and can turn them into nut butters with whatever consistency you want (and you can even mix different nuts together to change things up).
 You can also process nuts with water to make homemade nut milk.

 Read more: How To Make Almond Milk at Home

 3. It can grind flours.

-There's been a rise in popularity of alternative and gluten-free flours, but these flours can be expensive.
+There’s been a rise in popularity of alternative and gluten-free flours, but these flours can be expensive.
 Use your blender to grind up oats, coconut, or even quinoa into flours that can be used in baking and cooking.
 The best part?
-You don't have to worry about any cross-contamination with other products since you're making it yourself.
+You don’t have to worry about any cross-contamination with other products because you’re making it yourself.
 Some brands of blenders even make a separate dry grains blending container that have a more efficient blade for processing.